GoogleCloudPlatform/cloud-builders/gcloud/README.md

     google/cloud-sdk:debian_component_based
     google/cloud-sdk:slim

-Please note that the `gcloud` entrypoint must be specified when using these images.
+Please note that the `gcloud` entrypoint must be specified to use these images.

 When executed in the Cloud Build environment, commands are executed with credentials of the [builder service